 Without good communication, sharing, cooperation and understanding are replaced with frustration, annoyance and resentment - definitely not sexy.

 Confidence is sexy

-Because it's such a struggle to communicate, people with hearing loss can begin to feel self-conscious and may stop engaging at work, participating in social events and even having conversations with their other half.
+Because it's such a struggle to communicate, people with hearing loss can begin to feel isolated.
+They also may feel self-conscious and may stop engaging at work, participating in social events and even having conversations with their other half.
 Single people with hearing loss sometimes are too embarrassed by it to take a chance on that promising first date.